HunterVacui/qt_lgpl/README.md

 # Local Build Initial Setup

+Pick an official release version before starting.
+For this example we'll use **5.15.1**.
+See [this page](https://github.com/qt/qt5/releases) for the current release list

 ## Retrieve Source

 As per the [QT Open Source](https://www.qt.io/download-open-source) document, [This page](https://wiki.qt.io/Building_Qt_5_from_Git#Getting_the_source_code) contains the instructions for retrieving the QT source.
 [This Page](https://wiki.qt.io/Get_the_Source) contains supplementary instructions.
 Reproduced in part below:

 ```
+$ cd ~/hvsrc
 $ git clone https://code.qt.io/qt/qt5.git
 ```